Surf Coast Aquatic and Health Centre

 SCAHC Nov 23 - Interior_Pool

-Information updated 27 March 2024
+Information updated 27 June 2024

 The scope for the Surf Coast Aquatic and Health Centre includes:

-• Gym, programs spaces, Allied Health suites, café and supporting amenities.
+• Café and supporting amenities.

-Design has included focus on accessibility, and balancing environmental sustainability and energy efficiency with positive user experience and aesthetics.
+The design focuses on accessibility, and balancing environmental sustainability and energy efficiency with positive user experience and aesthetics.

 What’s happening now?